 Going for something more casual, something easier to maintain, something not connected with rules for wearing and with no need for special accessories?
 A utility kilt might be what you are after.

-Like once, traditional kilts were made in Scotland only, utility kilts were made in USA and Canada, and they were called modern kilts, sometimes American kilts.
-Today, most utility kilts, wherever their vendor is situated, might be made in Pakistan, like traditional kilts.
+American kilts.
+Today, most utility kilts, wherever the vendor of them is situated, might be made in Pakistan, like traditional kilts.

 Who will wear a utility kilt?

-Despite the Utilikilt had little resemblance with the traditional kilt, except it was pleated on the back, it soon got very popular, also among American kilt wearers with Scottish roots, this indicating that the skirted garment might count as much as heritage.
+Despite the Utilikilt had little resemblance with the traditional kilt, except it was pleated on the back, it soon got very popular, also among American kilt wearers with Scottish roots, this indicating that a skirted garment by itself might count as much as or more than heritage.
 And nothing wrong about that.

 What characterizes a utility kilt?